jtquach1/Quiz-React/README.md

 # Documentation
 ## File hierarchy
-* You can view the file hierarchy in /directoryList.md.
+* You can view the file hierarchies in /directoryList.md and /directoryList_truncated.md.
+    - View the file directly in a text editor, like VS Code.
+GitHub's Markdown renderer will show the contents as completely inline and untabbed.
 That being said...
 * __Feel free to ignore everything inside node_modules, .expo, .expo-shared, and web-build__.
 These folders came with project creation command `expo init`.
     - node_modules contains all the dependencies used in the local build.
 These are not visible on GitHub repo, but you can find the dependencies in /package.json.
     - /package.json is automatically modified whenever you add a package to the project using `npm install`.
 When you clone this repository, you can do `expo start` in the repository directory and view the error messages to determine which packages are needed for installation.